MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_slot_capabilities_register.md

 A single bit that indicates that an attention button exists for the slot.

-#### - AttentionIndicatorPresent

-A single bit that indicates that an attention indicator exists for the slot.

-#### - ElectromechanicalLockPresent

-A single bit that indicates that an electromechanical interlock exists for the slot.

-#### - HotPlugCapable

-A single bit that indicates that the slot is capable of supporting hot-plug operations.

-#### - HotPlugSurprise
+#### - PowerControllerPresent

-A single bit that indicates that an adapter that is present in the slot can be removed from the system without any prior notification.
+A single bit that indicates that a software programmable power controller exists for the slot or for the adapter that is plugged into the slot.

 #### - MRLSensorPresent